joudaon/vagrant-devops/README.md

   ** If it gets stuck try again
 ```

-Then, using vagrant we deploy the Ubuntu Desktop box and we configure it:
+Then, using `vagrant` we deploy the Ubuntu Desktop box and we install all the required tools:

 ```sh
 $> cd vagrant
 $> vagrant up
 ```

+Finally, log in into Ubuntu Desktop with the following credentials: `vagrant/vagrant`.

 ## Packages